gal-passi/FamAnalysis/README.md

 In `definition.py`, make sure to set `CONTACT` to your email address.
 This is required for UniProtKB requests.

 **Note:** In case of an unstable internet connection, `setup.py` may raise a `ConnectionError` while downloading large files.
-Simply re-run the program from the method that crashed.
+Simply re-run the program starting from the method that crashed.
 The download will resume from the point where it stopped.

 # Running FamAnalysis
 Run the following command to get help: